 Berlin Wall in Berlin, Germany

-Another Berlin tourist attractions is the Berlin Wall (or what’s left of it).
+Another Berlin tourist attraction is the Berlin Wall (or what’s left of it).
 This infamous wall was put up in 1961 by Communists to divide East and West Berlin.
 This wall became the symbol of hate and sadness and the most potent symbol of the Cold War.
 Many families were torn apart by being divided by this unnecessary wall.
 The Berlin Wall officially fell on November 9, 1989.

 The remaining parts of this wall can be seen near Ostbanhof in Friedrichshain, adjacent to the Topography of Terror, near Checkpoint Charlie, and are sprinkled around other places throughout the city of Berlin.
 There is an obligation to visit this wall because it represents the official freedom of Germans after years of battles and wars.
 Afterward, if you just want to have fun and enjoy Berlin, you can certainly swing in a Ballhaus in Berlin instead!